rogerlew/conference-psam16-2022/docs/presentation.md

 - Learns "chunks" which are vectorized representations of the plant state
 - Can also explicitly be given "utility" of chunks
 - Once trained can be given a partial representation and retrieves closest match with utility weighting

 ---

+## Rancor Microworld

+Full-scope simulators contain tens-thousands of parameters.
+Need something easier to decompose to build and validate cognitive model.

+- Rancor Microworld is a Simplified Nuclear Power Plant Simulator
+- Has the major systems and components of a PWR
+- Reduced complexity to allow naive operators to quickly learn and operate it
+- Lots of experience and available data
+  - (Plants have data but it is inaccessible)

+---